 Suzie Roo’s Treasure Chest!

-This song features Spikey Echidna and Suzie Roo and firstly shows us what not to do when trying to view animals in the Australian bush, but then with the help of Wozza and his friends, everyone finally gets to see what they were looking for, by eventually being nice and still……and quiet.
+This song features Spikey Echidna and Suzie Roo and firstly shows us what not to do when trying to view animals in the Australian bush.
+But with the help of Wozza and his friends, everyone finally gets to see what they were looking for by being nice and still……and quiet.
 Shhhh… That way we don’t scare these special magical animals away.
 Spikey always seems to disappear very quickly, and a bit differently to Suzie Roo too.
-Remember, she loves to dig!
-When we finally get to see them properly we can then join in and do what Spike and Suzie love doing, digging and jumping
+Remember, Spikey loves to dig!
+So when we finally get to see them up close we can start joining in with all their fun.

 The kangaroo is a marsupial with large, powerful hind legs, large feet adapted for leaping, a long muscular tail for balance, and a small head.
 Commonly associated with Australia, they are the unofficial symbol for the country and appear as an emblem on the Australian coat of arms and on some of its currency too.